© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carn Caglau cairn is a scheduled monument protected by Cadw under reference GM577.
 View the official record →

-Carn Caglau is a round cairn located in Wales, dating to the prehistoric period and likely serving ritual, religious and funerary functions typical of cairn monuments.
+Carn Caglau is a round cairn located in Wales and dates to the prehistoric period, likely the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM577.

 Carn Caglau cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carn Caglau cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM577.